Bobby Roode: New Japan Pro-Wrestling (2009–2011)

-Independent circuit (2014–2016)
+Return to the independent circuit (2014–2016)

 Bobby Roode made his debut for House of Hardcore on November 15, 2014 as a surprise opponent for Tommy Dreamer in a successful defense of the TNA World Heavyweight Championship.
 On March 7, 2015 at House of Hardcore VIII, Dirty Heels lost to The Young Bucks (Matt and Nick Jackson) in the main event.
 On July 1, 2015, Roode competed in Global Force Wrestling's Global Championship tournament.
 Roode made it to the finals, losing to Nick Aldis.
 On July 18, 2015 at House of Hardcore IX, Roode defeated Pepper Parks.
 On November 13, 2015 at House of Hardcore 11, Roode faced Austin Aries in a losing effort.
 At House of Hardcore 11, Dirty Heels (Roode and Austin Aries) faced The Wolves for the TNA World Tag Team Championship but failed to win the titles.
 At House of Hardcore 14, Roode defeated Eric Young In the main event with Jimmy Korderas as the special guest referee.